angrykoala/wendigo/README.md

 **not.value(selector, expected, msg?)**
 Asserts that the first element with the given selector doesn't have the expected value.

+**not.element(selector, msg?)**
+Asserts that the number of elements matching the given selector is 0.

 **not.attribute(selector, attribute, expected?, msg?)**
 Asserts that no element matching the given selector doesn't contain an attribute with the expected value.
 If no expected value is given, any not null value on the attribute will fail.